juhoinkinen/Annif-wiki/Getting-started.md

 # Prepare and load a subject vocabulary

-Most Annif backends require a subject vocabulary.
+Most Annif backends require a subject vocabulary and some training data.

 To get started, you can clone the [Annif-corpora](https://github.com/NatLibFi/Annif-corpora) repository which contains subject vocabularies and training documents in three languages created from Finna.fi metadata.